 Tip #3: (Re)Implement a suitable routine

 Sleep is a pleasure that needs some preparation.
-The evening must be a moment of calm, avoid screen time as much as possible, avoid stimulating activities, stress and family conflicts.
-The child should enjoy moments of tenderness and serenity with a bath, stories, songs or cuddles.
+The evening must be a moment of calm, avoid screen time as much as possible, avoid stimulating activities, stress, and family conflicts.
+The child should enjoy moments of tenderness and serenity with a bath, stories, songs, or cuddles.
 The activities must please both the child and parents to ensure the continuity of the routine.

 Tip #4: Do not overlook the benefits of naps.

-If the child is resting too much during the day, he will give parents a hard time to go to bed at night.
+If the child is resting too much during the day, he will give parents a hard time going to bed at night.
 If, on the contrary, a nap has been skipped or shortened, he will end up being exhausted at the end of the day and lack reassurance.
 Sleep deprivation during daytime leads to more frequent night awakenings and early rising.
 It is a myth that a child that sleeps less during the day will sleep more during the night.

 Tip #5: Remain patient and consistent.

 All existing sleep coaching methods are successful when parents understand that it takes time to change sleep associations.
 They have to stick to their decisions, no matter what.
-Throughout his life, a child will test the parents’ limits, patience and consistency.
+Throughout his life, a child will test the parents’ limits, patience, and consistency.
 His sleep learning is no exception to this rule.
 Therefore, sleep coaching will only be successful if both parents are 100% consistent and involved in the process.
 As Johann Wolfgang von Goethe once said: “Thinking is easy, acting is difficult, and to put one’s thoughts into action is the most difficult thing in the world.”